 Metal cleats are not permitted in any QSSC leagues.

-*Please note that in the event of a missed/cancelled game due to foul weather, the QSSC does NOT reschedule games.
+In the event of a missed game due to team absence, QSSC does NOT reschedule games.

 QSSC members' contact information is provided to other team captains and individual registrants in their sport, in the event that players need to communicate regarding league issues.
 If players wish to have their contact information omitted from team listings, then QSSC cannot be held responsible for lapsed information or missed games.
 Contact information may also be posted by QSSC members themselves at the Player Forum.
 Groups or individuals who take or use this information for any other purpose than communicating about QSSC league activity will be ejected without appeal or refund and prosecuted to the maximum extent of the law.
 QSSC will not sell or distribute contact information to third parties.